Robert H. Traurig: Early life and education

 Traurig was born in 1925, in Waterbury, Connecticut.
 In 1939, his family relocated to Miami due to the Great Depression.
 After high school, Taurig enlisted in the United States Navy from 1943 until 1946, serving as a Navy Communications Operator.
 He later served during the Korean War from 1951 until 1952.

-He received a Bachelor's degree from the University of Miami and a Juris Doctor from the University of Miami School of Law.
+He received a bachelor's degree from the University of Miami and a Juris Doctor from the University of Miami School of Law.
 At the University of Miami, he was inducted into the Iron Arrow Honor Society, the highest award bestowed by the university.

 Career

 In 1967, Traurig co-founded Greenberg Traurig, a law and lobbying firm, initially based exclusively in Miami, which has grown to include approximately 2,650 attorneys and former government professionals in 42 offices across the world.
 As of 2022, Greenberg Traurig is the ninth-largest law firm in the nation.

+Traurig was a member of the Non-Group, a civically influential group of Miami-Dade business elites.

 Notable Honors and Awards that Traurig has received included Super Lawyers, The Legal 500 United States, Best Lawyers in America, and Chambers & Partners USA Guide.
 In 2001, Miami Business Magazine recognized Traurig as one of the “100 Most Powerful People in Miami”.
 In 2004, Florida Trend Magazine recognized Traurig as one of “Florida’s Influential”.
 In 2015, Traurig received the Lifetime Achievement Award from The Daily Business Review.